top of page

 Media Credits.png

-On those travels, Pauley was writing her memoir Skywriting: A Life Out of the Blue for Penguin Random House, a book that would reveal Pauley's mental illness.
+On those travels, Pauley was writing her memoir Skywriting: A Life Out of the Blue for Penguin Random House, a book that would reveal Pauley's bipolar struggles.
 While the two were up in the sky on the NBC corporate jet, Pauley confided in Cracknell that the process of writing her autobiography was so immensely therapeutic she recommended everyone write one.
 So, Cracknell wrote one.

 Of the experience, Cracknell says, “Pauley was correct.
 The writing process does take you on a therapeutic journey.
 I felt like Dorothy in The Wonderful Wizard of Oz at the end of The Yellow Brick Road when Dorothy clicked her ruby red slippers and Glinda, the good witch, tells her, “You’ve always had the power.”

 THE LETTER DIARIES takes Cracknell on a similar road as told through letters she penned to her grandmother about shakeups, setbacks, and start-overs.
-Her stories have also appeared in national media and featured among adversity stories in Hachette's Be Fierce, a #MeToo groundbreaker from Gretchen Carlson.
+Those stories have appeared in national media, and she was featured among adversity stories in Hachette's Be Fierce, a #MeToo groundbreaker from Gretchen Carlson.

-During Carlson’s time at the conservative news network, Cracknell also walked those same halls as Director of Media Relations for a news program hosted by the legendary Geraldo Rivera.
-This was at a time when scandals were brewing at Fox News, and Cracknell was working with several of the characters depicted in subsequent films and TV series about the toxic workplace.
+During Carlson’s time at the conservative news network, Cracknell walked those same halls as Director of Media Relations for a news program hosted by the legendary Geraldo Rivera.
+She previously handled the publicity relaunch of the pioneering newsmagazine A Current Affair.
+This was at a time when scandals were brewing at the Fox News Network, and Cracknell was working with several of the characters depicted in subsequent films and TV series about the toxic workplace.

-Carlson was portrayed by Nicole Kidman in the feature film Bombshell and by Naomi Watts in Showtime’s The Loudest Voice in the Room.
-But this was not Cracknell’s scandal, as she writes in the last chapter of her memoir of mishaps.
-Cracknell had already had her fair share.
+Carlson would later be portrayed by Nicole Kidman in the feature film Bombshell with Charlize Theron and by Naomi Watts in Showtime’s The Loudest Voice in the Room.
+But this was not Cracknell’s scandal.
+She had experienced her fair share earlier in her career, which is exposed in Carlson's Be Fierce and a Ms. Magazine article.
+Back then, the issue resided in dark shadows and targeted victims were shamed into silence.

 bottom of page